 "This father-son comparison continues throughout the rest of the exhibition.
 Painted portraits of Catherine Hessling, who later became Jean’s first wife, are hung next to projections of the younger Renoir’s adaptation of Emile Zola’s Nana, in which she starred.
 And several photographs of Jean in his home show an ever-present portrait of him by Pierre-Auguste, Jean as a Huntsman, hanging on the wall behind - the only painting by his father that Jean kept throughout his entire life."

 In 1940, Jean relocated to Hollywood to continue his film career.
-However, he had difficulty finding work that satisfied his creative passion, and though he received an Academy Award nomination for The Southerner, critics saw this as a comparatively weaker time in his career.
+However, he had difficulty finding work that satisfied his creative passion, and though he received an Academy Award nomination for The Southerner, critics saw this as a comparatively weak time in his career.
 His eventual return to Europe, and to the French imagery of his childhood, would not only bring some of Jean’s best work, but would also reaffirm some early notions he had of writing his father’s biography.

 And something should be said for the most representative—and maybe most overlooked—aspect of the exhibition: videos of interviews with Jean Renoir himself.
-In these short clips, Jean shared short and nonchalant bits of deeply cutting wisdom on the meaning and significance of art and creative passion in humanity.
+In these short clips, Jean shares short and nonchalant bits of cutting wisdom on the meaning and significance of art and creative passion in humanity.
 Two in particular stand out.